alexandergm90/loot-reaver/README.md

 ### 🎨 Development Notes

-- Character creation uses modular layering (head, eyes, mouth, hair, etc.)
+- Register creation uses modular layering (head, eyes, mouth, hair, etc.)
 - Hair style and hair color are selected independently
 - Skin tone is chosen via a horizontal carousel of 12 tones
 - All assets are mapped in characterAssets